Ideal Weight by Height

 Find your height

-Tap a height below to load the full breakdown — weight range, body measurements, and age-adjusted targets update instantly.
+Tap a height below to load your weight range, body measurements, and age-adjusted target.

 5'5″ · 165 cm